Standing on the Shoulder of Giants: Reception

 Despite its lukewarm critical reception, both Liam and Noel Gallagher have praised certain aspects of the record.
 During a radio interview with Gary Crowley in 2002 Liam said "Some people reckon the album is shit, but I think it's a great album ... it's just a bit different", whilst Noel Gallagher has stated that he regards "Go Let It Out" as "up there with some of the best things that I've done."
 He also stated in a 2005 interview with Rock Profiles that he thinks "Fuckin' in the Bushes", "Go Let It Out", "Gas Panic!", and "Where Did It All Go Wrong?" are "real pieces of music".
-Noel has also praised the sounds and production of the record.Standing on the Shoulder of Giants spent 29 weeks on the UK album chart, the fewest for any Oasis studio album.
-It was the 26th biggest selling album of 2000 in the UK.Standing on the Shoulder of Giants debuted at number 24 on the Billboard 200 in the US, selling about 55,000 units in its first week, but sales slumped its second week and fell to No. 84 with a 64% sales drop.
+Noel has also praised the sounds and production of the record.

+Standing on the Shoulder of Giants spent 29 weeks on the UK album chart, debuting at number 1 with sales of 311,000 copies, dropping to number 2 with 49,000 copies, an 85% decline.
+It fell to number 6 in its third week, with a 56% decline in sales.
+In its fourth week the album fell out of the top ten, ending up at number 11.
+With 29 weeks on the charts, it has the fewest weeks for any Oasis studio album.
+It was the 26th biggest selling album of 2000 in the UK.

+Standing on the Shoulder of Giants debuted at number 24 on the Billboard 200 in the US, selling about 55,000 units in its first week, but sales slumped its second week and fell to No. 84 with a 64% sales drop.
 The album received a huge sales hike following the VH1 airing of the group's Behind the Music in April 2000, jumping from No. 194 to No. 113 on the Billboard 200 the week following the episode's airing.
 In March 2000, the IFPI certified Oasis for selling one million units of the album in Europe.